 E Speed warning indicator

-The speed warning indicator is mounted on the speedometer and consists of a manually adjustable sliding arrow.
+The speed warning indicator is mounted in front of the speedometer and consists of a manually adjustable sliding arrow.
 Its purpose is to remind the driver of the particular maximum permissible speed in connection with speed limit regulations.